damhian/damhian/README.md

 - 📫 How to reach me **david.mayshiogie@protonmail.com**

-- ⚡ If I have time, **I love play some football or futsal and also badminton**
+- ⚡ If I have time, **I love to play some football or futsal and also badminton**

 <h3 align="left">Connect with me:</h3>
 <p align="left">